helix-editor/helix/book/src/keymap.md

 | `Home`                                      | Move to line start          | `goto_line_start`        |
 | `End`                                       | Move to line end            | `goto_line_end_newline`  |

-If you want to disable them in insert mode as you become more comfortable with modal editing, you can use the following in your `config.toml`:
+As you become more comfortable with modal editing, you may want to disable some insert mode bindings.
+You can do this by editing your `config.toml` file.

 ```toml
 [keys.insert]